LSD: Analogues

 Major types of structural modifications of LSD.

 A variety of LSD analogues are known.
 Many of them retain psychedelic effects similarly to LSD, although most have reduced potency and none are notably more potent than LSD.

 Examples include ergine (lysergic acid amide; LSA), isoergine (iso-LSA), lysergic acid hydroxyethylamide (LSH), ergonovine (ergometrine), methylergonovine (methylergometrine), methysergide, ETH-LAD, PRO-LAD, AL-LAD, 1-methyl-LSD (MLD-41), MiPLA, and LA-SS-Az (LSZ), among many others.
 Presumed or known prodrugs of LSD, including 1A-LSD (ALD-52), 1P-LSD, and 1V-LSD, have been developed or encountered.
 Some non-hallucinogenic LSD analogues, such as lisuride and 2-bromo-LSD (BOL-148), are known as well.
 They are lower-efficacy serotonin 5-HT_{2A} receptor partial agonists and can notably act as hallucinogen antagonists against LSD.

-In addition to lysergamide derivatives, simplified or "partial" LSD analogues or seco-LSD compounds, such as NDTDI (8,10-seco-LSD), DEIMDHPCA (3,5-seco-LSD), 10,11-seco-LSD, and N-DEAOP-NMT, are known.
+In addition to lysergamide derivatives, simplified or "partial" LSD analogues or seco-LSD compounds, such as NDTDI (8,10-seco-LSD), UCD0179 (3,5-seco-LSD), 10,11-seco-LSD (UCD0121), and N-DEAOP-NMT, are known.
 A notable bioisostere of LSD is JRT, the isotryptamine analogue of LSD and a psychedelic and psychoplastogen which is under investigation for the potential treatment of schizophrenia.
+Another notable analogue of LSD is LSD-Quinoline, in which the indole ring within the ergoline ring system is replaced with a quinoline ring.